xdustinface/SmartProposalsBot/README.md

 # SmartProposalsBot

-This bot will allow you to:
+This bot allows you to:
- - Subscribe for notifications about new/ending proposals on the voting portal: https://vote.smartcash.cc/
+ - Subscribe for notifications about new/ending/ended proposals on the voting portal: https://vote.smartcash.cc/
  - Add proposals to your watchlist and receive notifications when their voting state changed
  - Check the open proposals
  - Read the summary of specific proposals